-According to the tribe, the new northwestern boundary was not immediately surveyed after President Hayes's Executive 1879 Order was issued.
-In 1895, the northern boundary of the Reservation was surveyed, but it was rejected because the northern boundary of the Reservation had been marked at the left bank of the Salt River, rather than the "middle of the . . .
-Salt River" as called for in President Hayes's Executive Order.
-5
+According to the Tribe, the new northwestern boundary was not immediately surveyed after President Hayes's Executive Order was issued.
+In 1895, the northern boundary of the reservation was surveyed, but it was rejected because the northern boundary of the reservation had been marked at the left bank of the Salt River, rather than the "middle of the . . .
+Salt River" as called for in the Executive Order.

-Between 1910 and 1920 there were attempts to properly survey the boundary but these efforts were complicated by the disposal of land immediately adjacent to the Reservation.
-In the its 1919 letter, the General Land Office explained that the encroachment upon the tribe's land resulted from the failure to timely survey the Reservation's boundaries in the wake of President Hayes' 1879 Executive Order.6
+Between 1910 and 1920 there were attempts to properly survey the boundary but these efforts were complicated by the disposal of land immediately adjacent to the reservation.
+In the its 1919 letter, the General Land Office explained that the encroachment upon the Tribe's land resulted from the failure to timely survey the reservation's boundaries in the wake of the Executive Order.

-Due to the delayed survey and surveying errors, the final survey inaccurately established the mid-point of the Salt River and failed to take into account the northerly accretion of the river.
-Thus, the tribe believed that because of surveying errors and the further northward movement of the Salt River since that time, the tribe lost land on the northern portion of its Reservation due to accretion.
-As a result, an inaccurate northern boundary of the Reservation was relied upon.
+Due to the delayed survey and surveying errors, the final survey inaccurately established the mid-point of the Salt River and failed to consider the northerly accretion of the River.
+Thus, the Tribe believed that because of surveying errors and the further northward movement of the Salt River since that time, the Tribe lost land on the northern portion of its reservation due to accretion.
+As a result, an inaccurate northern boundary of the reservation was relied upon.

-In 2006, the tribe brought a complaint against the United States seeking an accounting and reconciliation of its trust fund accounts and non-monetary trust assets or resources in the case.
-Furthermore, the tribe asserted claims for monetary damages relating to the United States' mismanagement of the tribe's trust funds and non-monetary trust assets or resources.
+In 2006, the Tribe brought a complaint against the United States seeking an accounting and reconciliation of its trust fund accounts and non-monetary trust assets or resources.
+Furthermore, the Tribe asserted claims for monetary damages relating to the United States' mismanagement of the Tribe's trust funds and non-monetary trust assets or resources.
+The claims included breach of trust claims against the United States for failing to document rights-of-way across the reservation, collect rent, and account for the Tribe's and allottees' trust assets.
+Additionally, the claims included a breach of the United States' fiduciary duty for its failure to accurately survey the reservation's northwesterly boundary, resulting in illegal patenting of lands to non-Indians (commonly referred to as the "Tres Rios boundary dispute").